unorthodox-paradox/omsi-2_man_nl_313-15_heating_cooling_script/docs/3_functionality_details.md

 *Active functions* are user-controlled, i.e., functions which the user (virtual driver) can influence.
 This section will specifically center around the functions of this kind that are to some extent controllable via the cockpit's cooling / heating panel's controls.

 Active functions may have *attributes*—"sub-functions" (for lack of a better term, in the sense that they do not per se contribute heat or moisture) that modify the way the functions they are associated with operate.
-While on a technical level everything is of course interconnected at some degree, attributes' relationships with functions extend beyond that, being more "business contract-like", reaching closer to the physical realm.
+While on a technical level everything is of course interconnected to some degree, attributes' relationships with functions extend beyond that, being more "business contract-like", reaching closer to the physical realm.
 In more practical terms, attributes express (assumed) real-world, circuit-level couplings, rather than implicit or merely artificial script-level connections or dependencies.
 Functions and attributes have a *many-to-many* relationship.
 To confuse matters further, functions can themselves act as other functions' attributes.

 A central function-related aspect that the script addresses extensively is the notion of *inertia*, which within this scope could be described as being the time required for a change in a function's state to become effective, or, perhaps better formulated, the time required for the function to bring about (observable) system-wide change.
 The reason why this is mentioned vaguely at this point is to serve as a subtle but general reminder to users who might be concerned that a function is flawed simply because it induces no *instant* noticeable temperature or humidity change—worry not, it may take from seconds up to several minutes, depending on the context, for that to happen.